top of page

 Once you think you have completed your text get someone who doesn't know anything about the site to read it through.
 Does it make sense to them?
 Were they overwhelmed with information?
 Ask them to be honest and listen to their feedback!

 Contact details: only include information that is unlikely to change in the near future.
+We can supply QR codes.

 Logos and acknowledgements: who are the partners in your project?
 They will need to supply a high-resolution jpg or eps file of their logo.
 Ask for these early on to prevent delays.